cameronmartin/dfc-shazam/README.md

 | ssh | openssh-client, openssh-server |
 | ... | ... |

-Packages not in builtin mappings fall back to fuzzy search against the Wolfi APK index.
+Packages not in builtin mappings fall back to fuzzy search against the Wolfi APK index and Chainguard extras repository.

 ## Image Mappings